axboe/fio/HOWTO.rst

 .. option:: steadystate_duration=time, ss_dur=time

 	A rolling window of this duration will be used to judge whether steady state has been reached.
-Data will be collected once per second.
+Data will be collected every ss_check_interval.
 	The default is 0 which disables steady state detection.
 When the unit is omitted, the value is interpreted in seconds.

 .. option:: steadystate_ramp_time=time, ss_ramp=time

 	Allow the job to run for the specified duration before beginning data collection for checking the steady state job termination criterion.
 The default is 0.
+When the unit is omitted, the value is interpreted in seconds.

+.. option:: steadystate_check_interval=time, ss_interval=time

+	The values during the rolling window will be collected with a period of this value.
+If ss_interval is 30s and ss_dur is 300s, 10 measurements will be taken.
+Default is 1s but that might not converge, especially for slower cards, so set this accordingly.
 When the unit is omitted, the value is interpreted in seconds.

 Measurements and reporting